 www.viovet.co.uk

-Royal Canin has created the Royal Canin Mini Ageing 12+ Senior Dog Food to be a breed and weight-specific wet dog food that is formulated with all the nutritional needs of your ageing pooch in mind.
-You can opt for the wet food pouches pictured below or go for the bag of dry food, depending on the preferences of your pooch.
+Royal Canin has created the Royal Canin Mini Ageing 12+ Senior Dog Food, a breed—and weight-specific wet dog food formulated with your ageing pooch's nutritional needs in mind.
+Depending on your pooch's preferences, you can opt for the wet food pouches or a bag of dry food.

 Pros